syyed51/javascript/es5/function/IIFE.md

 ```

 This is because of Javascript has function scope.
 This is very powerful module pattern.

-And they can be passed arguments like any other function.
+> You can pass arguments to them.

 ```js
 (function(name) {